‘The bastard love child of Victoria Wood and Tim Minchin’ The Scotsman

 Vikki has also hosted The Amazing Sound Quest with the BBC Philharmonic Orchestra at Manchester’s Bridgewater Hall and played Leroy Anderson’s Famous piece The Typewriter live to over 2,000 people.

-Her TV appearances include BBC1’s Len Goodman’s Partners in Rhyme, ITV2’s Safeword, BBC1’s The John Bishop Show and voicing Bad Robots for E4.
-She was also seen in cinemas across the country as part of the BBC’s Children’s BAFTA award winning Ten Pieces project alongside Pixie Lott and Clara Amfo.
+TV appearances include BBC1’s Len Goodman’s Partners in Rhyme, ITV2’s Safeword, BBC1’s The John Bishop Show and voicing Bad Robots for E4.
+She was also seen in cinemas across the country as part of the BBC’s Children’s BAFTA award winning Ten Pieces.
+Her radio credits include BBC Radio 4’s The Now Show and BBC Radio 3’s Essential Classics amongst others.

-Following two critically acclaimed pantomime seasons at The Lyric Hammersmith in 2016/17, Vikki joined the cast of Aladdin in Worthing for PHA.
+Following two critically acclaimed pantomime seasons at The Lyric Hammersmith in 2016/17, Vikki joined the cast of Aladdin in Worthing for PHA for 2018 and will play the same role for The Deco Theatre in Northampton in 2019.

 “Here it is Vikki Stone’s evil, green-faced Abanazer who steals the show” Claire Allfree, The Telegraph